Newburgh Taylor-mades: Hudson River League 1886, 1888, 1903–1907

 Newburgh began minor league play in 1886.
 Newburgh fielded a team in the 1886 Hudson River League, playing under Manager Sandy McDermott.
 Newburgh finished with a record of 37–22, playing under manager Henry Lawson.
-Newburg placed 2nd in the Hudson River League standings, finishing 7.0 games behind the 1st place Poughkeepsie team.
+Newburg placed second in the Hudson River League standings, finishing 7.0 games behind the first place Poughkeepsie team.
 The Hudson River League had no 1886 playoffs.

 Newburgh played again in the 1888 Hudson River League.
 The Hudson River League stopped play on June 6, 1888, with rosters and standings unknown.

 In 1903, the Newburgh "Taylor-mades" became members of the Class C level Hudson River League, which reformed after a fifteen–year absence.
-On March 25, 1903 and on April 1, 1903 meetings were held which resulted in forming the six–team Hudson River League for the 1903 season.
-The Peekskill Highlanders joined the league as a seventh–team during the season.
-The Taylor–mades ended the 1903 season with a record of 37–54, placing 6th in the overall standings.
-Charles Fisher served as manager, as Newburg finished 25.0 games behind the 1st place Kingston Colonials.
+On March 25, 1903, and on April 1, 1903, meetings were held which resulted in forming the six–team Hudson River League for the 1903 season.
+The Peekskill Highlanders joined the league as a seventh team during the season.
+The Taylor–mades ended the 1903 season with a record of 37–54, placing sixth in the overall standings.
+Charles Fisher served as manager, as Newburg finished 25.0 games behind the first place Kingston Colonials.

 The 1904 Newburgh Taylor-mades placed last in Class C level Hudson River League.
 On September 4, 1904, Poughkeepsie Colts pitcher Jimmy Dygert threw a no–hitter against the Newburgh Taylor–mades, winning 2–0.
-Poughkeepsie finished with a 39–81 record under managers Charles Fisher, John Green and Fred Taylor.
-The Taylor-mades placed 6th and finished 35.5 games behind the 1st place Poughkeepsie Colts in the final league standings.
+Newburgh finished with a 39–81 record under managers Charles Fisher, John Green and Fred Taylor.
+The Taylor-mades placed sixth and finished 35.5 games behind the first place Poughkeepsie Colts in the final league standings.
 There were no 1904 playoffs.

-In 1905, the Newburgh Taylor-mades placed 4th in the eight–team Hudson River League.
-Newburgh ended the 1905 regular season with a record of 60–54, playing under managers Fred Taylor and Henry Ramsey.
+In 1905, the Newburgh Taylor-mades placed fourth in the eight–team Hudson River League.
+Newburgh ended the 1905 regular season with a record of 60–54, playing under returning manager Fred Taylor and Henry Ramsey.
 The Taylor-mades finished 6.0 games behind the champion Hudson Mariners in the final standings.

 The Newburgh Hill Climbers continued play in the 1906 Hudson River League.
-Newburgh ended the season in 5th place with a 43–45 record, led by managers Dan Brouthers, Fred Ochs, Billy Taylor and Fred McGratty.
-On September 9, 1906, Newburgh was 16.0 games behind the 1st place Paterson Invaders when the Hudson River League ceased play for the season.
+Newburgh ended the season in fifth place with a 43–45 record, led by managers Dan Brouthers, Fred Ochs, Billy Taylor and Fred McGratty.
+On September 9, 1906, Newburgh was 16.0 games behind the first place Paterson Invaders when the Hudson River League ceased play for the season.
 Brouthers was elected to the Baseball Hall of Fame.

 The six–team Class C level Hudson River League resumed play to begin the 1907 season.
-The Newburgh Hillies were in 2nd place on June 18, 1907 when the Hudson River League permanently folded.
+The Newburgh Hillies were in second place on June 18, 1907, when the Hudson River League permanently folded.
 The Hudson River league was down to four remaining teams, after having the Kingston and Paterson franchises fold in early June.
-The Newburg Hillies were managed by Jim Connor and had a 15–11 record, and stood 1.5 games behind the 1st place Poughkeepsie Colts when the league folded.
+The Newburg Hillies were managed by Jim Connor and had a 15–11 record, and stood 1.5 games behind the first place Poughkeepsie Colts when the league folded.